huizhougit/githd/README.md

 - Go back or forward on Explorer view.
 - Check the previous (older) or next (newer) commit.
 - Go to github PR links from blame view and commit info.
+- View commit **stats chart**.
+It reflects the commit stats of the history view.

 ## Commands